-Each Fund has adopted a Shareholder Servicing Plan (the "Servicing Plan") for its Class A, Class C, and Administrator Class, as applicable, shares and has entered into a related Shareholder Servicing Agreement with the Distributor and Allspring Funds Management.
-Under this agreement, the Distributor and Allspring Funds Management are authorized to provide or engage third parties to provide, pursuant to an Administrative and Shareholder Services Agreement, shareholder support services.
-For providing these services, the Distributor, Funds Management and third parties are entitled to an annual fee from the applicable class of the Fund of up to 0.25% of the average daily net assets of such class owned of record or beneficially by their customers.
+Each Fund has adopted a Shareholder Servicing Plan (the "Servicing Plan") for its Class A, Class C and Administrator Class shares, as applicable, and has entered into a related Shareholder Servicing Agreement with the Distributor and Allspring Funds Management.
+Under this agreement, the Distributor and Allspring Funds Management are authorized to provide or engage third parties to provide, pursuant to an Administrative and Shareholder Services Agreements, shareholder support services.
+For providing these services, the Distributor, Allspring Funds Management and third parties are entitled to an annual fee from the applicable class of the Fund of up to 0.25% of the average daily net assets of the Class A, Class C and Administrator Class shares owned of record or beneficially by their customers.

 General.
-The Servicing Plan will continue in effect from year to year if such continuance is approved by vote of a majority vote of both the Trustees and the Non-Interested Trustees.
-No material amendment to the Servicing Plan may be made except by such a vote.
+The Servicing Plan will continue in effect from year to year if such continuance is approved by vote of a majority of both the Trustees and the Non-Interested Trustees.
+No material amendment to the Servicing Plan may be made except by such vote.